j005h/addvhost/README.md

-# Script for update file vhost in webserver
+## Script for update file vhost in webservers
-#
-#
-#
-# addvhost.sh # Add vhost to config file in web servers